 Finally - you will likely find me to be warm and compassionate, an excellent listener with a direct communication style.
 I am passionate about the well-being of people and animals and strive for a responsible existence.

 As the Director of Community Impact, Ky provides direction to the Light Source therapist collective by upholding the key social work principle to enhance human well-being and help meet the basic human needs of all people, with particular attention to the needs and empowerment of people who are vulnerable, oppressed, and living in poverty.
 A historic and defining feature of social work is the profession’s dual focus on individual well-being in a social context and the well-being of society.
 Fundamental to social work is attention to the environmental forces that create, contribute to, and address problems in living.

-Working through psychodynamic, attachment/relational, and trauma-informed approaches, Kim (Ky) conceptualizes relational challenges through a trauma-informed lens allowing for intergenerational healing to occur.
+Working through psychodynamic, attachment/relational, and trauma-informed approaches, Ky conceptualizes relational challenges through a trauma-informed lens allowing for intergenerational healing to occur.
 Ky believes that because trauma occurs within relationships, trauma can be healed through relationships.
 Whether that is relationship with a spouse, your parent, or your therapist, we will also examine relationship with self, nutrition, sleep, and many other things.

 Ky's areas of specialization include relational/developmental complex trauma, which lends well to parenting and family systems work.
-Additionally, Ky works with many non-binary and trans clients, including parents of trans youth.

 Copyright © 2020 Light Source, LLC - All Rights Reserved.